-The general thumb of rule is you should always trim large branches in winter when the tree is dormant.
-Also, since there are no leaves of the tree, you tend to make less mess, so you will normally pay less if you decide to get a professional in to do the job.
-You can however, carry out small pruning sessions in the summer.
-I suggest no more than 10% of the trees foliage.
+The general rule of thumb is you should always trim large branches in winter when the tree is dormant.
+Also, since there are no leaves on the tree, you tend to make less mess, so you will normally pay less if you decide to get a professional in to do the job.
+You can, however, carry out small pruning sessions in the summer.
+I suggest no more than 10% of the tree’s foliage.

 If you plan your trimming schedule accordingly, there should never be a reason to trim in summer.
 If an emergency does arise though, such as a broken branch, it should be fine to tidy it up in summer.
 If you trim at the end of summer, you will do minimum damage to the branches.

 Should you prune trees in late winter or early spring?